yewang0109/MultiStageGame/README.md

 Each folder is used to reproduce the corresponding results in the main text

-All codes are written by MathWorks Matlab R2022b
+All codes are written in Matlab R2022b

 To run the code, make sure that all files are in the same folder